liballeg/allegro5/readme_a5.txt

 - Ogg Vorbis
 - FLAC
-- libsndfile, for loading .wav and other sample formats
+- libsndfile, for loading .wav and other sample formats (PCM .wav files are supported without requiring libsndfile)
-- OpenAL (only really needed on Mac OS X due to missing native driver)
+- OpenAL (required for sound on Mac OS X but usable elsewhere as well)
+- PhysicsFS

 On Windows, OpenGL is also optional.

+One unimportant example program uses libcurl.